 Mr. Kirsch also advises businesses including major financial institutions on the environmental implications of real estate and corporate organizations and transactions, including securitizations.
 For example, he advised on environmental aspects of a $1.9 billion securitization involving hundreds of properties, then the largest commercial mortgage securitization in U.S. history.
 Mr. Kirsch has performed environmental due diligence and negotiated deal terms on M&A and lending transactions.

 Mr. Kirsch has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and Best Lawyers.
-While attending law school, he served as Managing Editor of the Harvard Environmental Law Review.
+He is also listed among the 2023 Lawdragon “Green 500: Leaders in Environmental Law.”
+While attending law school, he served as managing editor of the Harvard Environmental Law Review.
 Mr. Kirsch has been elected to the Environmental Law Institute’s Leadership Council, the Institute’s group of the most prominent environment, energy and natural resource leaders in the nation.